 Happy Monday, everyone!
-In honor of meteorological spring, today’s guest post ponders whether a certain blogger (a certain golden nameplate nominee, in fact) should consider moving to Minnesota.
+In honor of meteorological spring, today’s guest post ponders whether a certain blogger (a certain golden nameplate winner, in fact) should consider moving to Minnesota.
 I’m grateful as heck for the week off writing, since work is a Sharknado these days.

 Mr. 1500 – Your timing with this guest post is exquisite.
 I have slots open later this month, and the next and the next and so on, if you’re interested…?
 Early retirement?
 Whatevs. 😉 Carl – Take it away, mate!